jmaldia/frontend-nanodegree-feedreader/README.md

 In this project you are given a web-based application that reads RSS feeds.
 The original developer of this application clearly saw the value in testing, they've already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
 Unfortunately, they decided to move on to start their own company and we're now left with an application with an incomplete test suite.
 That's where you come in.

+## How to run the project/test?
+1. Open the index.js file on the browser
+2. The test results will be shown at the bottom of the window
+3. You can click on a Suite or Spec
+4. If there are failures, go to the code base and make appropriate changes.

 ### Why this Project?